Are We Witnessing the Rise of the Nano-influencer?

 • What level of return on investment are you expecting to see from this?

-Will that lavish launch really produce the return it supposedly should bring with all those people attending?
+Will that lavish launch really produce the return it supposedly should, with all those people attending?

-Will adopting a ‘catch-all approach’ with a focus on the quantity of reviews, rather than on the quality of them, work for you as a restaurant?
-Will it help you to meet your marketing objective?
+Will adopting a ‘catch-all approach’ with a focus on the quantity of reviews, rather than the quality of them, work for you as a restaurant?
+Will it help you meet your marketing objective?

-Or is it far better to use that budget to secure a few great reviews from niche knowledgeable bloggers, media and nano-influencers, who are trusted and respected by your target audience…
+Or is it far better to use that budget to secure a few great reviews from niche, knowledgeable bloggers, media, and nano-influencers who are trusted and respected by your target audience?

 The Issue of Trust

-Of course from a consumer perspective, this raises one obvious question; once identified as an ad or a gifted post, would you trust a review from someone who had received a meal from a restaurant for free in exchange for a blog post, or that of an unbiased customer who had paid in full for their meal?
+Of course, from a consumer perspective, this raises one obvious question: once identified as an ad or a gifted post, would you trust a review from someone who had received a meal from a restaurant for free in exchange for a blog post, or that of an unbiased customer who had paid in full for their meal?

 Spot the Faker

-But how do you spot an account that has purchased followers, likes or comments?
+But how do you spot an account that has purchased followers, likes, or comments?

-It’s cheap to purchase fake followers, and over the years studies have shown how easy it is to do this.
-Unfortunately, there is no foolproof way or reliable tool to currently identify fake followers or engagement, and it can be time-consuming- hence we would suggest getting a marketing professional involved.
-As a business, there are some warning signs to look out for though:
+It’s cheap to purchase fake followers, and over the years, studies have shown how easy it is to do this.
+Unfortunately, there is no foolproof way or reliable tool to currently identify fake followers or engagement, and it can be time-consuming – hence, we would suggest getting a marketing professional involved.
+As a business, there are some warning signs to look out for, though:

 Choose your Influencer Carefully